3 Most Common Online Business Models

 Take the time to consider the best business model for your new idea and you will dramatically increase your odds of success.

-There are three basic business models for online businesses.
+There are three basic business models for online businesses, and you can choose the one that best fits your vision.
+You can:

 - Sell a physical product.